-The Risk Assessment Action Plan can then be completed.
+The Protection Plan can then be completed at the Case Conference, taking into account the Risk Assessment.
 This details the actions to be carried out to ensure the additional control measures are put in place, by whom, the target date for completion and the actual date completed.
 Some actions may be required on an on going basis.